 The commitment to articulate and proclaim the Christian faith in a more inclusive manner calls for renewed efforts from preachers, teachers, and theologians.
 It means preaching and writing that make full use of stories and insights from the lives of women and girls with a variety of backgrounds, identities, and personal experiences.
-It involves teaching and preaching about justification and a theology of the cross that recognize how the motifs of Christlikeness and suffering have been used harmfully.
+It involves teaching and preaching about justification, and a theology of the cross that recognizes how the motifs of Christlikeness and suffering have been used harmfully.
 It entails teaching and research that reflect transformative understandings, with special concern around key doctrines such as Christology and creation.

-27) Use inclusive language (all genders) for humankind and inclusive and expansive language (other than human) for God.
-This church is committed to the deepest Christian understanding of the Trinity revealed through Jesus Christ and to the importance of imagining and speaking about God in faithful ways that expand rather than limit the expression of God's self-revelation and mystery.
-In particular, we support developing liturgies, hymns, prayers, and educational materials that broaden use beyond predominantly masculine language.
-This practice follows the scriptural witness that God transcends human categories.
-Therefore, as in the Scriptures, metaphors for and images of God should be drawn frequently from the lives of people of all identities and experiences and gleaned from nature in all its diversity.
-Employing inclusive and expansive language for and images of God helps human beings approach and encounter the God of beauty and love who reveals God's self to humanity in rich and mysterious ways.
+1302 27) Use inclusive language (all genders) for humankind and inclusive and expansive language 1303 (other than human) for God.
+This church is committed to the deepest Christian understanding of 1304 the Trinity revealed through Jesus Christ and to the importance of imagining and speaking about 1305 God in faithful ways that expand rather than limit the expression of God's self-revelation and 1306 mystery.
+In particular, we support developing liturgies, hymns, prayers, and educational 1307 materials that broaden use beyond predominantly masculine language.
+This practice follows the identities and experiences and gleaned from nature in all its diversity.
+Employing inclusive and expansive language for and images of God helps human beings approach and encounter the God